Vortex Q82 (Sigma IV for the 21st Century)

 - 29.600MHz = 1.55 SWR => 1.55 SWR

 Well, one very soggy June day (!) in 2019 and finally got around to installing some radials.
 These comprise base mounted heavy gauge copper wire 1/4 wavelength each based on 28.5MHz and installed diagonally/at 45 degrees due to site limitations (its installed near a hedge!).
 One thing that seems to have come about though is that the SWR has generally reduced giving a yet greater bandwidth!
 It probably helps as I've already mentioned that the weather has been very wet this year (2019) and being ground mounted it increases the effective ground plane efficiency (or maybe I'm just imagining it!).
-What I didn't expect though was that I no longer need to use the tuner to get decent tune on 24MHz, yes the band width really does seem to be that wide!
+What I didn't expect though was that I no longer needed to use the tuner to get decent tune on 24MHz, yes the band width really does seem to be that wide!

 Without the radials this amply bears out the manufacturers indicated 1.80MHz bandwidth, in fact more than..., unofficially I had tested down to 25.650MHz and up to 30MHz with sub 2.00 SWR (Thats better than 4MHz..., the SWR peaks and dips once or twice in that range but never goes over 2.00).
 Which has to beg the question if I moved it lower down the band how low it could go.